XeonFolf/Xeons-Blacklist-Filter/README.md

-# Blacklist-Filter
+# Blacklist Filter
-A list of bad words.
+A list of bad words you can add to your projects.

+Everything is in the .txt file.